 Further safety instructions and recommendations:

-- Use screen weights or a chain or something similar to prevent the beginning and end of each panel from being pulled over the end wire.
+- Use screen weights or a chain or something similar to prevent each panel's beginning and end from being pulled over the end wire.

-- During fire the screen fabric has a tendency to shrink.
-Make sure that both the back edge and the leading edge will not come loose during fire, but remain connected to the leading edge profile or tube and truss or steel support wire.
+- During a fire, the screen fabric tends to shrink.
+Ensure that both the back edge and the leading edge will not come loose during a fire but remain connected to the leading edge profile or tube and truss or steel support wire.

-- Cold air pockets or perimeter seals at the sides of the installation should be made of flame retardant material to prevent fire spreading to the adjacent panels.
+- Cold air pockets or perimeter seals at the installation's sides should be made of flame retardant material to prevent the fire from spreading to the adjacent panels.